subhajitmukherjee08/llama_chatbot_react_app/Readme.md

 1. At first, upload your PDF Document
 2. Then Initialize the Chatbot
 3. Then start question-answering and enjoying the Chatbot

+## If ReactJS app not starts

+If ReactJS app not starts from here, then Initialize new ReactJS app with `npx create-react-app react-chatbot-app` and use these materials.